Mitosis Necklace in silver displayed on a white background, showing its 3D-printed design inspired by cell division.

 Still questions?
 Contact us

-The spindle assembly checkpoint — the surveillance mechanism that ensures every chromosome is properly attached to spindle fibers before division proceeds — was characterized largely through work in the 1990s by researchers including Leland Hartwell, Tim Hunt, and Paul Nurse, who shared the Nobel Prize in Physiology or Medicine in 2001.
-This checkpoint is one of the most important tumor suppressor mechanisms in the cell: if it fails, chromosomes can missegregate, producing daughter cells with the wrong number of chromosomes — a condition called aneuploidy that is a hallmark of most solid tumors.
-Drugs that disrupt spindle assembly, including taxol (paclitaxel) and the vinca alkaloids, exploit the checkpoint by triggering an arrest that prevents cancer cells from completing division.
+Metaphase is the second major stage of mitosis, where chromosomes align at the metaphase plate (cell equator).
+The spindle assembly checkpoint (the surveillance mechanism that ensures every chromosome is properly attached to spindle fibers before division proceeds) was characterized largely through work in the 1990s by Leland Hartwell, Tim Hunt, and Paul Nurse, who shared the Nobel Prize in Physiology or Medicine in 2001.
+This checkpoint is one of the most important tumor suppressor mechanisms in the cell: if it fails, chromosomes can missegregate, producing aneuploidy, a hallmark of most solid tumors.
+Drugs including taxol and vinca alkaloids disrupt spindle assembly by triggering an arrest that prevents cancer cells from completing division.

 • cancer researchers and oncologists